voldemortX/pytorch-auto-drive/configs/README.md

 )
 ```

-Note that each argument must be keyword (k=v), and kwargs can overwrite dict configs.
+Note that each argument must be keyword (k=v), and some kwargs can overwrite dict configs.

 ### Use An Existing Config